-Applicants who have graduated from high school or post-secondary programs outside of North America must demonstrate English language proficiency for program admission (including English-speaking countries such as the United Kingdom and Australia).
+Applicants who have graduated from high school or post-secondary programs outside of Canada must demonstrate English language proficiency for program admission (including English-speaking countries such as the United States, United Kingdom and Australia).

-|Test of English as a Foreign Language (TOEFL)||Internet-based test||Speaking||21|
+|Test of English as a Foreign Language (TOEFL)||Internet-based test||Speaking||23|

-|Michigan Language Assessment Battery (MELAB)||Written Composition (Writing)||80|
+|Michigan Language Assessment Battery (MELAB)||Speaking||3+|